Frequently Asked Questions,

 Q. What projects are available?
 Can I request my own?

-A. Project offerings will change and/or increase annually, depending on the school board's focus or the projects popularity.
-Various projects are available to accommodate most special occasions such as Mothers Day, Fathers Day, Christmas, Halloween, Family Day, etc.you can see examples of some of the most popular projects here.
-Of course you can request a special project and The Clay Teacher will design one to suit your request.
+A. Project offerings will change and/or increase annually, depending on the department of education's curriculum focus or the project's popularity.
+Various projects are available to accommodate most special occasions such as Mothers Day, Fathers Day, Christmas, Halloween, Family Day, etc. You can see examples of some of the most popular projects here.
+Video content is being added constantly.
+Of course you may request a special project and The Clay Teacher will design one to suit your request.
+Please allow 4 to 6 weeks for a video project to be completed once you request it.
+It will be posted on our YouTube channel when completed.

 Q. What happens to the projects after the class is completed?